8 fun facts about Christmas shopping

 Black Friday was introduced to UK consumers by Amazon in 2010 but it wasn't until 2013 when ASDA took part that it really started to take off.

-Which? published research in 2021 showing that 98% of Black Friday deals were available for the same price or cheaper at other times of the year.
+A recent study found that 83% of Black Friday deals were the same price or cheaper at other times, suggesting the savings are often overstated.

 5. Roast potatoes are non-negotiable for most of us on Christmas day.

-6. You can cater for a family of six for under £100.
+6. You can cater for a family of eight for under £12.

 7. Online and in store are equally important during the Christmas period.